bawat/StackSizeEditWithMultipliers/README.md

 ### **About:**

-Stack Size Edit [Fabric] is a mod that allows you to edit the stack size limit.
+Stack Size Edit [Fabric] is a mod that allows you to edit the stack size limit on Minecraft 1.20.1.

 ![preview](https://github.com/AverageAnime/StackSizeEdit/assets/150550990/b270517e-6349-4a28-9f07-d0de4b18b9de)